How can we design a user-friendly tool for special collections?

 How did research shape the design?

-- help visualize the collections
+Help visualize the collections

 Digital tools and resources were not being used, but without further user insights we did not have enough information to determine why.